What Is The Cost Of Probate Or Administration Of An Estate In Texas?

-- Were there beneficiary or payable on death (POD) designations made on assets?
+- Were beneficiary or payable on death (POD) designations made on assets?

-Over the next few weeks, I will outline several different types of probate, administration, and probate alternatives, and the likely costs of each.
+Below, I will outline several different types of probate, administration, and probate alternatives in Texas, and the likely costs of each.
 Also, I will discuss when each different type of proceeding would be best.

 ** Please remember that the cost estimates given are only general, ballpark numbers for the Amarillo area and the costs can vary widely depending on many variables in your individual situation.